chaostreff-flensburg/heliopause/readme.md

 $ npm build
 $ npm start
 ```
+When started with `npm run dev` an authentication token `dev` is created.

 ### Code Style
 This project uses [Prettier](https://prettier.io) to format code.
 Prettier should be run before creating a pull request.
 You can run it with the default settings from your editor.
 For more information, refer to the [official documentation](https://prettier.io).